lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         }
         ```

-        If the client wants to proceed with the next page, it can add this last resource reference to its next request in a `_pagedResultsCookie` argument:
+        If the client wants to proceed with the next page, it can include this last resource reference in its next request as a `_pagedResultsCookie` argument:

         * `&_pagedResultsCookie=<paged-results-cookie>` (in a CREST [Query](https://backstage.forgerock.com/docs/idm/7.3/crest/crest-query.html))